 Megan is a frequent author and speaker on employment-related topics, most often presenting on legal issues related to technology and social media in the workplace.
 She maintains the Social Networking Law Blog, and has been interviewed and quoted by publications and websites across the country about the intersection of law and technology.

 Megan is a member of the Polk County, Iowa State, and American (Member, Labor and Employment Law Section) Bar Associations.
-Megan has also been selected for inclusion in Best Lawyers® and Super Lawyers, as a Rising Star, in the Employment and Labor Law areas.
+Megan has also been selected for inclusion in Best Lawyers® in the Labor and Employment Litigation area and in Super Lawyers®, as a Rising Star, in the Employment and Labor Law areas.

 Megan received her B.S. degree from Iowa State University, with distinction, in 2004 and her J.D. from Drake University Law School, with high honors, in 2007.
 At Drake, Megan was a Dwight D. Opperman Scholar and was active in the Drake Law Review.
 In law school, Megan was a Special Federal Judicial Intern to Chief Magistrate Judge Ross A. Walters, United States District Court for the Southern District Court of Iowa in 2006 and a Federal Honors Appellate Judicial Extern to the Honorable William J. Riley, United States Court of Appeals for the Eighth Circuit in 2007.
 She was admitted to the Iowa bar in 2007, and is also admitted to the United States District Court for the Northern and Southern Districts of Iowa.